gizmore/phpgdo/DOCS/GDO7_PHILOSPHY.md

  - Do things the right and easy way. *KISS\** :)
 If Something does not work right away, maybe come back later.
 Of course you have to try things first.

+ - No external resources unless really wanted.
+No production libraries during development, all src of everything.

 ## GDOv7 Philosophy: Public attribute pattern